kubeflow/community/KUBEFLOW-GENERAL-TECHNICAL-REVIEW.md

 More information can be found [in the Kubeflow Dashboard docs](https://www.kubeflow.org/docs/components/central-dash/overview/).

-#### Describe how this project integrates with other projects in a production environment.
+#### Describe how this project integrates with other projects in a production environment

 All Kubeflow projects are Kubernetes native and so fit into the wider ecosystem of Kubernetes based tools.
 Kubeflow projects extensively use tools from the cloud native ecosystem,